Credit Karma Review: How to Get Your Credit Score for Free

-Applying for credit, such as a loan or credit card, is considered a hard inquiry and can impact your credit score.
-If you apply for credit through Credit Karma or somewhere else your score could go down.
+Applying for credit, such as a loan or credit card, is considered a hard inquiry and will impact your credit score.
+If you apply for credit through Credit Karma or somewhere else, your credit score could take a hit.

-However, if you act on a recommendation from Credit Karma to decrease your credit usage or increase your amount of credit, your score could go up.
+However, if you act on a recommendation from Credit Karma to decrease your credit usage or increase your amount of credit, your score could increase.

 Is Credit Karma safe?

 Credit Karma is safe.
 Signing up requires you to submit personal information, including your Social Security number, so keeping your information safe is Credit Karma’s highest priority.

 It uses 128-bit or higher encryption to protect members’ personal information.
 If for any reason it suspects suspicious activity, you’ll get an alert, and its dedicated security team will investigate and respond as quickly as possible.

 The company also works with independent third parties to regularly assess vulnerabilities.